user1342/DroidDetective/README.md

 python DroidDetective.py myAndroidApp.apk output.json
 ```

-An example of what this Json file could look like is as follows:
+An example of this output Json is as follows:

 ```json
 {